 1. Cardinal Woods Drinking Water System

-At the end of 2020, the Cardinal Woods Drinking System has 452 service connections, 12.2 km of watermain, 91 Fire hydrants and serves an estimated population of 1310 people.
+At the end of 2024, the Cardinal Woods Drinking Water System has 452 service connections, 12.3km of watermain, 91 fire hydrants and serves an estimated population of 1310 people.

 2. Island Lake Drinking Water System

-At the end of 2020, the Island Lake Drinking System has 614 service connections, 16.2 km of watermain, 138 Fire hydrants and serves an estimated population of 1950 people.
-The drinking water is delivered from two Pumphouses and one elevated storage (tower) reservoir.
+At the end of 2024, the Island Lake Drinking Water System has 614 service connections, 17.9km of watermain, 147 fire hydrants and serves an estimated population of 1950 people.
+The drinking water is delivered from two pumphouses and one composite elevated tower (CET).

-There is a pumphouse located at 713178 1st Line EHS.
-There are three deep aquifer wells at this location and the raw water is disinfected by using a sodium hypochlorite solution with iron sequestration being achieved by utilizing sodium silicate.
+The first pumphouse is located at 713178 1st Line EHS, which includes three deep aquifer wells: well 1, 2, and 3 in which raw water is disinfected by using sodium hypochlorite (chlorine) with iron sequestration removal being achieved by utilizing sodium silicate.

 The second pumphouse and water tower is located at 3 French Drive.
-This raw water is drawn from two deep aquifer wells.
-The raw water is disinfected with Sodium Hypochlorite solution.
+This raw water is drawn from two (2) deep aquifer wells: PW-1 and PW-2 and is disinfected with sodium hypochlorite (chlorine).

-Both treatments in this system ensure compliance with the Safe Drinking Water Act, 2002, Ontario Drinking-Water Quality Standards Regulation O. Reg.
+Both treatments in this system ensure compliance with the Safe Drinking Water Act, 2002, Ontario Drinking Water Quality Standards Regulation O. Reg.
 169/03.
-This system is inspected annually by the Ministry of Environment, Conservation and Parks (MECP) and the Town of Mono has an approved accredited operating authority for the system.

-The Town of Mono Water Department, Public Works, is here to answer any questions/concerns related to your drinking water and billing during normal business hours and is also equipment with 24/7/365 service for quality issues.
+The Town of Mono Water Department, Public Works, is here to answer any questions/concerns related to your drinking water and billing during normal business hours and is also equipped with 24/7/365 service for quality issues.
 This information is found on our website.
-Our department is well educated to answer all your concerns and ready and waiting should our services be required.
+Our department is well educated to answer all your concerns should our services be required.

 Discoloured Water